lawrips/marimo/readme.md

   });
 });
 This file can also be found [here](https://github.com/lawrips/marimo/blob/master/samples/simple.js)
 ```

-4. You can now run the server:
+4 .
+You can now run the server:
 ```
 node server.js
 ```

 ## Client
 Connect to marimo and run the above test you just created:

 ### Node.Js
-1. .
+1 .
 Create a client to talk to marimo.
-This can be copied from the file client_noauth_.js found [here](https://github.com/lawrips/marimo/blob/master/samples/client_noauth.js) (also pasted below)
+This can be copied from the file 'client_noauth.js found [here](https://github.com/lawrips/marimo/blob/master/samples/client_noauth.js).
+This is also pasted below:

 ```
 'use stict';